observablehq/framework/docs/lib/deckgl.md

 # deck.gl

 [deck.gl](https://deck.gl/) is a “GPU-powered framework for visual exploratory data analysis of large datasets.”
-You can import it like so:
+You can import deck.gl’s [standalone bundle](https://deck.gl/docs/get-started/using-standalone#using-the-scripting-api) like so:

 ```js echo
 import deck from "npm:deck.gl";
 ```

 You can then refer to deck.gl’s various components such as `deck.DeckGL` or `deck.HexagonLayer`.
-For more shorthand, you can destructure these symbols into top-level variables:
+Or for more concise references, you can destructure these symbols into top-level variables:

 ```js echo
 const {DeckGL, AmbientLight, GeoJsonLayer, HexagonLayer, LightingEffect, PointLight} = deck;